absdnd/jpeg_dc_detection/README.md

 4. Run for all quality factors --all_Q = {0,1}
 5. Number of repeated runs, --runs = {1,2,3,4,5,6,7,8,9,10}

-# Note :

-i) please be aware that Qf = {20,40} is utilized for index = 'all' in our approach. ii) if all_Q = 1, then the --Qf argument is ignored.

-So, if you want to run at Qf = 60, index = 1 and stack = 2 for 2 runs the code is,
+c) Sample Command:  So, if you want to run at Qf = 60, index = 1 and stack = 2 for 2 runs the code is,

 		python MCCNN.py --Qf=60 --index=1 --stack=2 --runs=2

 3) Results:  The results are saved in a folder called proposed results, in result_itr_(iteration_number).mat, the folder hierarchy is as shown below,